Skip to the main content

 3. Quincy Innovation Academy (Quincy School District)

 Quincy Innovation Academy (QIA) in the Quincy School District has established itself as a forerunner in the world of mastery-based learning (MBL) with its Big Picture Learning Program.
-This program connects students with the community through real-world experiences that complement their academic studies.
-Through a personalized approach, students can pursue their interests via internships, mentorships, and community-rooted projects.
+Through this program, Quincy Innovation Academy helps connect students with the community through real-world experiences that complement their academic studies.
+Students can pursue their interests through a personalized approach via internships, mentorships, and community-rooted projects.

 Students meet specific benchmarks, including exhibitions and reflections, to ensure they master the necessary skills for their grade level.
-From ninth to twelfth grade, students maintain a portfolio that tracks their progress toward individual learning plans, showcasing their academic work and real-world experiences.
+Students maintain a portfolio from ninth to twelfth grade that tracks their progress toward individual learning plans, showcasing their academic and real-world experiences.
+For teachers like Matt Brewer, the portfolio helps to “see the actual evidence of the students' stories surrounding their learning.
+This is more than just the final product, it is about the process.”

 Read: The Role of Digital Portfolios is Mastery-Based Assessment